Healthcare Conversational AI: A Revolution From Texts to Voice Chats

 4. Integration with Wearable Devices

-AI chatbots will integrate with more advanced smart watches, fitness trackers and other healthcare ai wearables to provide continuous health monitoring.
+This conversational AI will integrate with more advanced smart watches, fitness trackers and other healthcare ai wearables to provide continuous health monitoring.

-• By analyzing this data, chatbots will detect irregularities, send timely alerts and even recommend lifestyle adjustments.
+- By analyzing this data, conversational AI will detect irregularities, send timely alerts and even recommend lifestyle adjustments.

 5. AI Chatbots Supporting Mental Health Therapy